4th Foreign Infantry Regiment

 Madagascar - 4e DBLE - 4 DBLE - Legionnaire - Foreign Legion - 1948

 Legionnaire Karl Melchner of the 4e DBLE in Madagascar, 1948.
-Photo published with the kind permission of Ms Anikó Melchner Kőhegyi, his daughter.
-Of Hungarian origin, her father served in Madagascar with the 4e DBLE (later 4e REI) in 1947-49.
-To learn more: Foreign Legion in Madagascar in 1947-1951
+Photo was published with the kind permission of Ms. Anikó Melchner Kőhegyi, his daughter.
+Her father, of Hungarian origin, served in Madagascar with the 4e DBLE (later 4e REI) from 1947-1949.
+To learn more: Foreign Legion in Madagascar, 1947-1951

 Certificat de bonne conduite - Honorable discharge certificate - 4e DBLEM - 4 DBLEM - Jules Gaucher - Foreign Legion - Morocco - 1948

-Honorable discharge certificate for an NCO of the 1st Battalion, 4e DBLEM, issued in May 1948 by Major Jules Gaucher, who had commanded the survivors of the old 5e REI (annihilated by the Japanese in 1945).
-He was killed in Indochina at Dien Bien Phu in March 1954, at the head of the 13e DBLE.
+Honorable discharge certificate for an NCO of the 1st Battalion, 4e DBLEM, issued in May 1948 by Major Jules Gaucher.
+In Indochina in 1945, he commanded the survivors of the old 5e REI (annihilated by the Japanese).
+He was killed at Dien Bien Phu in March 1954, at the head of the 13e DBLE.
 Collection of Krzysztof Schramm.

 Lt Colonel Bablon - 4e DBLEM - 4 DBLE - 4e REI - 4 REI - Foreign Legion

-Lieutenant Colonel Gabriel Bablon, commanding officer of both the 4e DBLEM and the 4e REI, in 1948-1950.
+Lieutenant Colonel Gabriel Bablon, commanding officer of both the 4e DBLEM and the 4e REI, from 1948-1950.

 Indochina - 4e REI - 4 REI - 4th Foreign Infantry Regiment - Foreign Legion - Tonkin - Loc Binh - 1949